Sneed-Group/kode/README.md

 # Kode

-Your AI script kiddie.
+Your AI ~~script kiddie~~ coder.

 ## Overview

-Kode is your go-to AI script kiddie for coding adventures.
+Kode is your go-to AI ~~script kiddie~~ coder for coding adventures.
 Whether you're exploring new algorithms, experimenting with cutting-edge technologies, or simply need a coding buddy, Kode has got you covered.
 With its powerful AI capabilities, Kode can assist you in generating, executing, and refining code with ease.

 ## Features